datadryad/dryad-app/app/views/layouts/_data_check_guide.html.md

 An entire row of the table is missing content.

 Blank rows can cause dysfunction in machine processing of data, and screen readers may read a series of null values.
 Sometimes the creators of tabular data include empty rows as a border between data or between different sets of tabular information.
-Including multiple tables of information in one CSV file or XSL sheet is not accessible or machine readable.
+Including multiple tables of information in one CSV file or Excel sheet is not accessible or machine readable.

 ### What should I do?